xdenser/node-childWithCallbacks/README.md

 Wrapper for NodeJS [child_process.fork()](http://nodejs.org/api/child_process.html#child_process_child_process_fork_modulepath_args_options).

 Adds callback parameter to send function.
-So you may receive direct callback from  on your message.
+So you may receive direct callback from child process on your message.
 Usage is obvious from sample.

 In parent: